French prosecutors search banks over alleged dividend stripping | Law-Order

 The practice aims to blur stock ownership and allow multiple parties to illegally claim tax rebates on dividends.
 The PNF, confirming an earlier report in newspaper Le Monde, said Tuesday's searches had also targeted Exane, which is part of BNP Paribas, and Natixis, the investment bank arm of French banking group BPCE.

-A spokesperson for the French financial prosecution office said it was impossible to put an exact figure on the scale of the fraud but said the banks, all together, faced an overall compensation request of more than $1 billion, including fines and late interest payments.
+A spokesperson for the French financial prosecution office said it was impossible to put an exact figure on the scale of the fraud but said the banks together faced an overall compensation request of more than $1 billion, including fines and late interest payments.
 The oldest case being investigated dated back to 2014, and it was not possible to say when the practice had ended.

 A German court in December sentenced tax lawyer Hanno Berger to eight years in jail after he was alleged to have masterminded one of the country's biggest post-war frauds through a dividend-stripping scheme that some estimates said cost German taxpayers around 10 billion euros.
 It was the highest-profile prosecution and longest sentence to date in a series of trials that have also convicted British bankers.